188.8.131.52 About DVA disability pensions

 This topic provides information about the following:

-- Safety, Rehabilitation and Compensation Act 1988 (SRCA), and
+- Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA), and

 - Military Rehabilitation and Compensation Act 2004 (MRCA).

-DVA administers the VEA, the SRCA and the MRCA.
+DVA administers the VEA, the DRCA and the MRCA.

 Disability pensions paid under the VEA